DennisD2/vxiclient/README.md

 The idea of this project is to offer control of VXI devices via GPIB or LAN.
 The code has four major layers:

+* vxiclient-core: Basic access and device level.
+Basic access is via:
+	* serial,
+	* GPIB over serial
-* Basic access level (serial, GPIB over serial, LAN using ONC/RPC)
+	* LAN using ONC/RPC)

-* Device Level (for now only HP devices like HP E1326 Voltmeter and several other devices)
+  Device level supports for now only HP devices
+  	* HP E1326 Voltmeter
+  	* HP E1333 Counter
+  	* HP E1340 Arbitrary Frequency Generator
+   and several other devices.

-* REST API to access the devices using simple REST calls
+  REST API to access the devices using simple REST calls

-* Frontend application written in JavaScript accessing devices via REST API
+* vxiclient-web: Frontend application written in JavaScript accessing devices via REST API

 All code together is compiled into a simple WAR file that can be deployed and run on e.g. Tomcat.

 NOTE: this is work in progress; Basic level and Device level are usable.
 Boundaries are work in progress and the frontend layer is like a PoC.

-# Basic access layer
+# Basic access layer (vxiclient-core)

 A file vxiserver.properties contains information about devices.
 The following lines describe two mainframes, one accessible via GPIB over Serial connector, the other one accessible via LAN.